komal2267g/aegis-resilience-system/README.md

 🎯 Why This Project Matters

-Solves real production outage scenarios
+This project demonstrates real-world production resilience, not just theory.

+✔ What It Proves

+Prevents global outages caused by bad configs

 Goes beyond textbook CI/CD pipelines

-Demonstrates understanding of:
+Shows practical understanding of:

 Runtime failures